-Primary care providers are often the first line of defense in ensuring those with diabetes get timely care for their eyes, according to physicians in the presentation “Diabetic Retinopathy: Role of the Primary Care Provider in the Optimal Care Model – Strategies for Prevention and Risk Reduction,” a CME video for the education summit DiabetesSeriesLive.
+Primary care providers are often the first line of defense when it comes to diabetic eye health, according to physicians in the presentation “Diabetic Retinopathy: Role of the Primary Care Provider in the Optimal Care Model – Strategies for Prevention and Risk Reduction,” a CME video for the education summit DiabetesSeriesLive.

 Paolo S. Silva, MD, Assistant Chief of Telemedicine at the Beetham Eye Institute, Jerry D. Cavallerano, OD, PhD, Associate Professor of Ophthalmology at the Joslin Diabetes Center, and Richard Beaser, MD, Associate Clinical Professor of Medicine at Harvard Medical School provide an overview of diabetic retinopathy and other diabetes-related eye diseases as well as the latest innovative treatments in the research field.
 By watching this video, primary care providers and other medical professionals can learn additional steps to enhance the ophthalmological care they provide for their patients with diabetes.